Trump and the Fate of the 30% Solar Tax Credit in 2025

 Another scenario is tying the tax credit eligibility to a certain domestic content threshold.
 Although this would likely be sound policy as a way to encourage US investment and reward buyers for purchasing US-made equipment, there would be significant challenges in the implementation, especially for residential projects claimed by individual taxpayers, and would cause massive disruption if not implemented at some point in the future (2+ years out).

-Most likely.
-It would be politically very difficult and would cause substantial economic havoc for the Trump Administration to retroactively rescind a tax credit that’s part of established law.
-Any attempt to do this would undoubtedly face substantial legal challenges.
 The tax credit industry is much larger than a homeowner tax credit and it’s been sized at hundreds of billions of dollars under the IRA helping support hundreds of thousands of jobs directly and indirectly.
-A retroactive repeal would shake the foundation of investor confidence not just in solar but just about everything that’s tied to policy.
+A retroactive repeal would shake the foundation of investor confidence, not just in solar but just about everything that’s tied to policy.

 Risks of Waiting for Policy Certainty

-Homeowners understandably might want to take a “wait and see” approach to what happens to the solar tax credit.
-However, this is a risky proposition.
-Changes to the IRA will either happen as part of Reconciliation (likely in Q2) or as part of a budget bill in December.
-Waiting until December would absolutely put your project at risk as, on average it takes 10 weeks after a contract is signed for it to be built (and, depending on where you live you might have to wait longer for it to be placed in service).
-Any change to the tax credit would cause a rush in the market extending timelines at putting projects’ eligibility to claim the tax credit at risk.
+Waiting until after a Senate vote would absolutely put your project at risk as, on average, it takes 10 weeks after a contract is signed for it to be built (and, depending on where you live you might have to wait longer for it to be placed in service).
+Any change to the tax credit would cause a rush in the market, extending timelines and putting projects’ eligibility to claim the tax credit at risk.

 Is 2025 a Good Time to Go Solar?

-If you’ve been considering going solar but not yet signed a contract right now is absolutely the best time.
+If you’ve been considering going solar but not yet signed a contract, right now is absolutely the best time.
 Material to build projects is mostly sitting in warehouses on a pre-tariff basis and there’s a high probability the project will qualify for the full 30% solar tax credit.
 Although interest rates are stubbornly high, they likely won’t be substantially lowered in 2025.
 If they’re lowered in the future solar loans can easily be refinanced.
-And, your utility won’t be slowing down their rate increases any time soon.
+And, your utility won’t be slowing down their rate increases anytime soon.

 Let a solar.com Energy Advisor develop a proposal for you and work with local contractors to competitively price your project.
 Get started today with no obligation so you’re ready to claim your tax credit.